 —Dan, Tucson AZ—

-GO is racking up awards left and right for its innovative design.
+The SylvanSport GO has racked up numerous awards for its innovative design.
 Praised widely for its ability to transport gear in a more fuel-friendly manner, provide comfortable accommodations without the large expense of an RV, and leave virtually no footprint on the environment when the adventure is over, ‘GO’ is creating a movement among outdoor enthusiasts.

 SylvanSport received one of 35 Gold IDEA awards out of 1,517 products and concepts that were submitted for consideration.
 The IDEA competition is a celebration of the most innovative and exciting product and product concept designs of the year and one of the world’s most prestigious design competitions.

-The ET Foundation, a professional organization that promotes new technologies in aluminum extrusion, awarded the GO its 2008 Grand Prize for the GO's innovative use of aluminum.
+The ET Foundation, a professional organization that promotes new technologies in aluminum extrusion, awarded the GO its Grand Prize for the GO's innovative use of aluminum.
 "This utility trailer has multiple uses and is just a great application of aluminum," said competition judge John Funai of Werner Extrusions of Lake Forest, Illinois.
-"Being only 800 pounds, just about any automobile can pull it and will most likely save on fuel cost compared to a standard steel trailer.
+"Being only 840 pounds, just about any automobile can pull it and will most likely save on fuel cost, compared to a standard steel trailer".